MargoDoty21/ficam-playbooks/_fpki/fpki_PDVAL.md

 When a certificate-using system uses a certificate (e.g., for verifying a user's digital signature), that system not only checks the certificate signature and validity but also acquires the most recent CRL and checks that the certificate serial number is not on that CRL.

-A new CRL is issued on a regular periodic basis (e.g., hourly, daily, or weekly), and CRLs have their own validity period as defined by the Next Update extention.
+A new CRL is issued on a regular periodic basis (e.g., hourly, daily, or weekly), and CRLs have their own validity period as defined by the Next Update extension.
 Many PDVAL products may cache a CRL by default until it reaches the date/time contained in the Next Update extension.

 {% include alert-success.html heading="Note" content="FPKI CRLs are required to be refreshed at least every 18 hours." %}